CALL TODAY FOR A FREE CONSULTATION

 Cash bail and bail bonds are usually available in most situations, even if the defendant is charged with a violent felony and s/he has a criminal record.
 Cash bail is like a security deposit.
 Defendants who toe the line get most of their deposits back when their cases are resolved.
 A bail bond is like an insurance policy.
 Most companies charge a 10% or 15% fee.

-Should I Hire a Lawyer or Go With the Public Defender?
+Should I Hire a Lawyer or Go With a Public Defender?

 Not every defendant has a choice.
 The Sixth Amendment guarantees the right to a lawyer, but it does not guarantee the right to a free Norcross criminal defense lawyer.